Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Arrival & departure in South America

-After your international arrival at the Lima airport, you'll pass through immigration, the baggage claim area and customs.
-Upon leaving customs, look toward the right side of the hall.
-Your guide will be waiting with a sign bearing your name.
-You'll then join the chauffeur, who will drive you to your hotel.
-During the trip, your guide will provide your travel vouchers, brief you on the city and review your excursons with you.
-Upon your international departure from Lima (we'll reconfirm your flights and advise you when to be ready), your chauffeur will take you to the airport and your guide will help you check-in.
-The procedure for destinations within Peru is similar but easier, since the immigration and customs inspections occur only for international flights.
-The international arrival and departure process for Ecuador is the same but considerably simpler because the Quito airport is small.
-After passing through immigration, the baggage claim area and customs; continue to the exit, where your guide will be waiting with a sign bearing your name.
-Passengers must pay an airport tax on departing flights.
-Please note our advice, above.
+After your international arrival at the airport, pass through immigration, baggage claim and customs.
+Upon leaving customs, look for your guide, who will be bearing a sign with your name.
+You will then join the chauffeur for the drive to your hotel.
+During the trip, your guide will provide your travel vouchers, brief you on the area and review your excursion for the following day.
+Upon your international departure (we will reconfirm your flights and advise you when to be ready), your chauffeur will take you to the airport and your guide will help you check-in.
+The procedure for destinations within each country is similar but easier, since the immigration and customs inspections occur only for international flights.
+Passengers are required to pay the airport tax in cash prior to departure.

-While we have never failed to meet a guest, we do have a contingency plan.
+Although we have never failed to meet a guest, we do have a contingency plan.
 If you are unable to locate our representative within 15 minutes of your scheduled arrival time (flights sometimes arrive early), please take a taxi to your hotel, check in and ask the receptionist to notify our local office of your arrival (your hotel's name and our emergency phone numbers appear near the top of your Tour Itinerary).
 To get the taxi, ask any airport employee to help you locate a certified service before you leave the building.
-The fare must be agreed upon in advance with the driver (there are no meters) and should not exceed $20 for two people.
-For additional passengers, add $5 each.
+The fare ought to be agreed upon in advance with the driver and for two people should not exceed $25 in Lima, $10 in Quito or $25 in Santiago.
 Tipping isn't customary.
-We'll reimburse you upon your return.
+We will reimburse you upon your return.

-Each of the geographical zones in Peru, Bolivia and Ecuador has its own climate.
-The temperatures within each zone vary little over the course of the year, because the countries are close to the Equator; however, rainfall varies significantly in the Andes and the Amazon Rainforest.
+Each geographical zone in Peru and Ecuador has its own climate.
+Because the countries are close to the equator, the temperatures within each zone vary little over the course of the year; however, the rainfall can vary significantly.

 The Andes